Arthrose - Welche Bewegungen tun mir gut?

 Osteoarthritis - Which movements are good for me?

 Osteoarthritis is the most common joint disease worldwide.
-It causes more disabilities in older people than any other disease.
-Between 10 and 15% of people worldwide are affected, in Germany around 20% of the population - that corresponds to around 15.4 million people affected.
+It causes more limitations in older people than any other disease.
+Between 10 and 15% of people worldwide are affected, and around 20% of the population in Germany – which corresponds to about 15.4 million affected individuals.

 What is osteoarthritis?

-In osteoarthritis, the joint cartilage is damaged and cannot be repaired or replaced.
-This alters and potentially damages the underlying bone.
-Osteoarthritis is rare in young people under the age of 30, but as we get older, the joints become more prone to wear and tear.
-Theoretically, all joints in the body are at risk of osteoarthritis, but those that are particularly at risk are those that are subjected to high stress.
+In osteoarthritis, the joint cartilage is damaged and cannot be repaired or regenerated.
+This alters and possibly damages the underlying bone.
+Osteoarthritis is rare in young people under 30, but with increasing age, more and more signs of wear and tear appear in the joints.
+Theoretically, all joints in the body are at risk of osteoarthritis, but those that are heavily used are particularly vulnerable.

 How does osteoarthritis manifest itself?

-The first warning sign of osteoarthritis is so-called morning pain, joint pain during exertion and joint swelling.
+The first warning signs of osteoarthritis are so-called morning pains, joint pain during exertion, and joint swelling.
 There is no point in resting the affected joints or not moving them, as exercise is considered an integral part of osteoarthritis treatment.
-Experts have found that exercise stimulates cartilage metabolism and improves cartilage nutrition and care.
-In addition, the inflammatory process in the joint is inhibited and the overall progression of osteoarthritis is slowed down.
-This can delay the installation of an artificial joint.
-Exercise is now an integral part of the treatment of osteoarthritis.
+Experts have found that exercise stimulates cartilage metabolism and improves the nutrition and care of the cartilage.
+In addition, the inflammatory process in the joint is inhibited, and the progression of osteoarthritis is generally slowed down.
+This can delay the insertion of an artificial joint.
+Exercise is now a fixed component of osteoarthritis treatment.

-It is important to keep the joints moving and therefore more mobile.
-To achieve this, it makes sense to incorporate enough exercise into your everyday life.
-This simply means: stairs instead of elevators or bicycles instead of cars.
-If you already do sports or want to start doing so, it is advisable to make sure that your joints are not put under excessive strain.
-Sports that involve a high risk of injury are not recommended.
-It is best not to make sudden or abrupt changes in direction.
+It is important to keep the joints moving and thus more mobile.
+For this, it makes sense to incorporate enough exercise into daily life.
+This simply means: stairs instead of the elevator or bike instead of the car.
+If you already exercise or want to start, it is advisable to make sure that the joints are not excessively stressed.
+Sports that carry a high risk of injury are not recommended.
+It is best not to make sudden or jerky changes of direction.
 Above all, it is important that the sport is adapted to the needs and enjoyment of each individual.

 The German Society for Sports Medicine and Prevention (DGSP) recommends the following ten golden rules: [1]